“When does the new tour start again?” Nicola Allen asked randomly.

 “Nic?” he began.
 “I got your message.
 What’s up?”

 It was then that Nicola allowed herself to cry.
-She began to sob quietly over the phone, and before Chris could ask why (the last time he spoke to her, she was happy about her trip to Comic-Con on the company’s dime); she explained tearfully, “Chris, I’m pregnant.”
+The last time he spoke to her, she was happy about her trip to Comic-Con on the company’s dime.
+She began to sob quietly over the phone.

 The world stopped spinning for a moment as he digested her announcement.